 The simple, and perhaps confusing, answer is no. Sand doesn’t melt ice.
 In fact, it doesn’t really affect ice in any significant way at all.
 It is used, however, for its ability to create friction and make surfaces less slippery.

 In comparison to salt, which is used specifically for melting ice, sand is not able to lower the freezing temperature of water.
 Regular salt allows water to remain in a liquid state at a lower temperature, which is why frozen water in the Arctic is still often…water.
 Salt is a powerful and effective way of melting ice and is often used as both a treatment and a preventative measure.
-Sand, however, offers its own unique benefits and at Earth Development, we offer this as part of a wider de-icing service for our residential and commercial clients.
+Sand, however, offers its own unique benefits and at Earth Development, we offer this as part of a wider de-icing service for our commercial clients.

 So… Why Use Sand on Ice?